deadsnakes/python3.5/Doc/library/pdb.rst

    return, jump, quit and their abbreviations) terminates the command list (as if that command was immediately followed by end).
-This is because any time you resume execution (even with a simple next or step), you may encounter another breakpoint--which could have its own command list, leading to ambiguities about which list to execute.
+This is because any time you resume execution (even with a simple next or step), you may encounter another breakpoint—which could have its own command list, leading to ambiguities about which list to execute.

    If you use the 'silent' command in the command list, the usual message about